Support this project

 Even the CEO called it glazing

 OpenAI updated GPT-4o with an "improved personality."
-It immediately became the biggest glazer on the internet.
+It immediately became the most sycophantic model anyone had seen.
 Users got responses like:

 "BRO.
 YES.
 OH MY GOD.
 You just summed it up perfectly.
 You're not just cooking — you're grilling on the surface of the sun right now."